gustafl/ExcelLibrary/README.md

 # ExcelLibrary

-This is a small C# library made to simplify reading from Excel workbooks in the Open XML file format (.xlsx).
+This is a small C# library made to simplify reading from and writing to Excel workbooks in the Open XML file format (.xlsx).
 Here's an example to get you started:

     Workbook workbook = new Workbook();
     workbook.Open("Book1.xlsx");